 CURRENT UW–MADISON STUDENTS

 Applicants not already enrolled on the UW–Madison campus must be admissible to the university to enroll in a School of Education program.
 Admission to UW–Madison requires a separate application and admission process.
 See UW–Madison Office of Admissions and Recruitment for application information.
 Note that off-campus transfer students will be held to the UW–Madison admission GPA requirements.
 BFA candidates cannot transfer directly into the BFA program; instead, they will be admitted to campus as if pursing a B.S.–Art degree (ART classification) and can apply for the BFA program once enrolled on campus.
 Transfer students are strongly encouraged to meet with the Department of Art advisor prior to coming to campus; call 608-262-1660 to schedule an appointment.
-Prospective transfer students are strongly advised to meet with an Education Academic Services advisor in advance of their application; to schedule, call 608-262-1651.
+Prospective transfer students are strongly advised to meet with an advisor in the School of Education Student Services office in advance of their application; to schedule, call 608-262-1651.

 STUDENTS WITH A PREVIOUS DEGREE